getian107/PRScsx/README.md

  - GWAS_SAMPLE_SIZE (required): Sample sizes of the GWAS, in the same order of the GWAS summary statistics files, separated by comma.

  - POPULATION (required): Population of the GWAS sample, in the same order of the GWAS summary statistics files, separated by comma.
-If the 1000 Genomes reference is used, AFR, EAS and EUR are allowed; if the UK Biobank reference is used, AFR, EAS, EUR and SAS are allowed.
+For both the 1000 Genomes reference and the UK Biobank reference, AFR, AMR, EAS, EUR and SAS are allowed.

  - OUTPUT_DIR (required): Output directory of the posterior effect size estimates.